 Fraternities and sororities were founded on strong moral, social, and academic principles.
-Hazing, or any activity which subjects members to harassment, intimidation, physical exhaustion, or mental distress is entirely contrary to those founding principles.
+Hazing, or any activity which intimidation, physical exhaustion, or mental distress is entirely contrary to those founding principles.
 Each of the (inter)national organizations at Jacksonville State University, as well as the University Code of Student Conduct and state law forbid hazing in all student activities at the university.